 Economic Majors have diverse interests.
-To provide guidance, we have grouped courses into Tracks: Behavioral & Experimental, Finance, International & Development, Policy, Research, and Strategy.
-Students can follow a specific track or take a range of courses to meet the following requirements for a Bachelor of Arts in Economics.
+To provide guidance, we have grouped courses into Focus Areas: Behavioral & Experimental, Finance, International & Development, Government Policy Analysis, Quantitative Methods, Business Strategy and Regulation.
+Students can focus on a specific area or take a range of courses to meet the following requirements for a Bachelor of Arts in Economics (80 units).

 Core Economics Courses (30 units)

-The Department encourages students to complete the core courses before undertaking the rest of their program, and if possible by the end of the sophomore year.
+The Department encourages students to complete the core courses before undertaking the upper division courses, and if possible by the end of the sophomore year.

 - Econ 102A (5 units): it is recommended that students satisfy this basic statistics requirement before proceeding with the rest of the program.
 Prerequisite: Math 20 or equivalent.
 Please note: results from the Math Department placement diagnostic exam cannot serve as a substitute for completion of the math prerequisite.